Riverscapes/arcGNAT/Find-Network-Features.md

 **Processed Input Stream Network**

 Stream network polyline feature class that has been output by the **Build Network Topology Table** tool.
-The feature class name should include "_processed" as a suffix.
+Most likely the feature class name will include a suffix using the following format: "_runXX" (i.e. run01, run02, etc), however, this is not required.

 **Stream Network Table**

-Stream network topology table, in a file geodatabase format.
+Stream network topology table, in either a DBF file or geodatabase table format.
 This table is output from the **Build Network Topology Table**.
-The table hould be named _StreamNetwork_.
+The table should be named _StreamNetwork_.

 **Downstream Reach ID**